SanCasia/sancasia_zero-core/README.md

 }
 ```

 We are almost done.
-Lets create and start the game engine:
+Let's create and start the game engine:
 ``` typescript
 public static main()
 {